-When I bought my first DSLR over 12 years ago, my Canon Digital Rebel had an awful battery life.
+When I bought my first DSLR over 12 years ago, my Canon Digital Rebel had awful battery life.
 But, with each new generation of DSLRs, the battery life improved.
 With my last Canon DSLR, the battery life was so good that I could shoot for days without changing or recharging the battery.

 With mirrorless cameras, you have to make the necessary adjustments to your photography workflow to deal with the much shorter battery life compared to what you might be accustomed to.

-There are two reasons why mirrorless cameras have a much shorter battery life.
+There are two reasons why mirrorless cameras have much shorter battery life.
 First, the batteries are much smaller compared to DSLR models and, second, the EVF consumes a lot of energy as a miniature computer monitor.

 Sony a6000, a6300, a6500 Battery Life

 The necessary adjustment to my photography workflow was that I always bring three batteries with me—one in the camera and two spare batteries in my bag.
 Based on my shooting habits, I never go through more than three batteries during a day.